 We Energies owns and operates the PIPP Ash Landfill No. 3, located in the NW 1/2 of the SE 1/4 of Section 6, Township 48 North, Range 25 West, approximately 4 miles west of the decommissioned Presque Isle Power Plant in Marquette Township, Marquette County, Michigan.
 The landfill is permitted by the Michigan Department of Environmental Quality (MDEQ) under Construction Permit No. 0400 dated February 27, 2002, and the current Operating License.
-Figure 1 - Site Location Figure shows the location of the landfill relative to the decommissioned Presque Isle Power Plant and the City of Marquette, Michigan.
+The Site Location Figure, attached in Appendix A, shows the location of the landfill relative to the decommissioned Presque Isle Power Plant and the City of Marquette, Michigan.

 Cell 1 of Landfill No. 3 was constructed in the 2003 construction season and placed into service on October 8, 2005.
 Cell 2 was constructed during the 2007 construction season and placed into service on October 10, 2008.
-The perimeter slopes of Cell 1 were closed in 2014 and the remainder of the landfill was closed in 2019.
+The perimeter slopes of Cell 1 were closed in 2014, and the remainder of the landfill was closed in 2019.
 With the issuance of the Cell 2 closure construction documentation report approval from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) on October 21, 2019, PIPP Ash Landfill No. 3 began the 30-year post-closure care period.

 GEI was retained to perform an annual inspection of the landfill in compliance with § 257.84(b) Annual inspections by a qualified professional engineer.
-The inspection was performed on November 13, 2023.
-Copies of the site location figure, landfill inspection form, and landfill inspection photo log are appended to this letter-report and constitute the entirety of the report.
+The inspection was performed on December 3, 2024.
+This cover letter, Appendix A - Site Location Figure, Appendix B - Annual Inspection Form, and Appendix C - Landfill Inspection Photo Log, constitute the entirety of this report.